+44 (0)2080591059 [email protected]

 CFBL engages stakeholders in meaningful dialogue when shaping relevant policies, projects, or reports, ensuring decisions are informed, inclusive, and evidence-based.
 Examples of how we achieve this are by:

-• Integrating stakeholder feedback into final deliverables and acknowledging contributor
+• Integrating stakeholder feedback into final deliverables and acknowledging contributors.

 Community Guidelines / Moderation Policy